tr8dr/tseries-patterns/README.md

-# mv labeler (momentum / trend labeler)
+# Price / Volume Patterns library
 This package will contain a collection of price pattern detectors (online and offline).
+I am starting this library by open sourcing one of the labeling algorithms I use.

 A few years ago developed an algorithm to label momentum and trend patterns in intra-day or daily price data.
-In spite of its simplicity, has performed astonishingly well.
+In spite of its simplicity, has performed quite well as compared to a number of more complicated statistical approaches.
 As is not especially proprietary, thought to share this more broadly.
+I will be adding other pattern related algorithms to this library over time.

-I use this algorithms for:
+I use these algorithms for:

 - collecting price moves for pattern analysis
 - comparing online trend or MR signal versus optimum behavior as identified ex-post by this labeler